HwasikJeong/cs285/hw4/README.md

     <!-- <figcaption align="center">lb stands for large batch size</figcaption> -->
 </p>

 Derivative-free optimization refers to optimizing action sequences without relying on gradient computations using methods such as Cross-Entropy Method (CEM) or Random Shooting (which are action selection methods for this experiment).
-[These approaches are widely used due to their robustness against model inaccuracies.](https://arxiv.org/pdf/1912.01603)
+These approaches are widely used due to their robustness against model inaccuracies mentioned in this [paper](https://arxiv.org/pdf/1912.01603)

 Since CEM is significantly slower than random shooting, I limited it to 5 iterations whereas random-shooting was run for 15 iterations.